IuliiaKonovalova/e-commerce/FEATURES.md

 This page is accessible only to the personnel.
 It has a form for adding a unit.

-It has also different fields for different types of products:
+It also has different fields for different types of products:

 ![Add Unit page.
 Selected type.
 Variant 1](documentation/features/personnel/units/product_type_selected1.png)

 ![Add Unit page.
 Selected type.
 Variant 2](documentation/features/personnel/units/product_type_selected2.png)

-The fields with values are appearing on the selected product type and allow personnel member to add all required values.
+The fields with values appear on the selected product type and allow personnel members to add all required values.

-It has 2 buttons: "Back to product" and "Add Product Unit"
+It has two buttons: "Back to product" and "Add Product Unit."

 - If the personnel member clicks on the "Back to product" button, the personnel member will be redirected to the units page;

-- If the personnel member clicks on the "Add Product Unit" button, the unit will be saved and the form will be cleared in order to let the personnel member to add another unit;
+- If the personnel member clicks on the "Add Product Unit" button, the unit will be saved, and the form will be cleared to let the personnel member add another unit;

 ### Edit Unit Page: